SysKitTeam/docs-point/faq/licensing.md

 ## I purchased Data Center edition.
 How do I acquire the Analytics&Adoption, or Power BI Companion App?

 Please [contact us](https://www.syskit.com/company/contact-us) or your dedicated sales/CSM representative for additional information on how to acquire these additional modules for Syskit Point.

 ## Can I reassign Syskit Point license to some other owner?

+To reassign a license to a new owner, please visit our customers portal [https://subscriptions.syskit.com/](https://subscriptions.syskit.com/) to update billing and/or delivery contact.

+## Can I reassign Syskit Point license to some other owner?